RicardoAzuul/RicardoAzuul.github.io/README.md

 - inform potential customers of what the Roleplay Cafe has on offer.
 - inform returning customers of what the Roleplay Cafe has on offer.

-The users we are focusing on:
+The users I am focusing on:
 - players of roleplaying games who are looking for a place to socialize with others like them, try out new roleplaying games, find new groups to play with.
 - gamemasters of roleplaying games, who are looking for a place to host their games and find new players.
 - people who are interested in roleplaying games, but have little to no experience and are looking to learn more.

-The tasks that we will help users solve:
+The tasks that I will help users solve:
-- find the basic details of the Roleplay Cafe: opening times, location, an idea of the menu, social media
+- find the basic details of the Roleplay Cafe: opening times, location, an idea of the menu, social media.
 - find events that are hosted at the Roleplay Cafe.
 - for the gamemasters: submit their game idea, so the Roleplay Cafe can add it to the regular games.
 - for the gamemasters: find out the resources the Roleplay Cafe has on offer, and if necessary reserve them.
 - for people curious about roleplaying games: discover what the Roleplay Cafe and roleplaying is about, using photos of the Roleplay Cafe and perhaps some videos about roleplaying games.

-Why will users use our solution:
+Why will users use this solution:
 - it's the easiest way to find out what the Roleplay Cafe is about and what is on offer.
-Walking in might be confusing, and you would have to find it first.
+Walking in might be confusing, and you would have to find the Roleplay Cafe first.

 #### Scope
-Which features, based on information from the strategy plane, do you want to include in your design?

-Functional specifications and content requirements

 The functional specifications of the site:
-- A responsive website, mobile first design - for users on the move or who happen to find themselves near or in the Cafe - with at least the following pages:
+- A responsive website, mobile first design - for users on the move or who happen to find themselves near or in the Cafe - with at least the following conent:
-    - a Home page to give a quick overview of the Roleplay Cafe: menu, photos, opening times, location.
+    - a Home section to give a quick overview of the Roleplay Cafe: menu, photos, opening times, location.
-    - a page for players to give an overview of games and events on offer.
+    - a section for players to give an overview of games and events on offer.
-    - a page for gamemasters to give an overview of the resources on offer and a form to submit their game idea.
+    - a section for gamemasters to give an overview of the resources on offer and a form to submit their game idea.
-    - a page for newbies, that tries to quickly explain what roleplaying and the Roleplay Cafe is about.
+    - a section for newbies, that tries to quickly explain what roleplaying and the Roleplay Cafe is about.
-    - a page for the drinks and food menu.
+    - a section for the drinks and food menu.
-    - a page with instructions how to get to the Roleplay cafe.
+    - a section with instructions how to get to the Roleplay cafe.
-    - a page with a brief history of the Roleplay Cafe and its owners, the About page.
+    - a section with a brief history of the Roleplay Cafe and its owners, the About page.
     - the Home page has a Jumbotron featuring the next event.
     - the players' page has a Jumbotron featuring the next event.
     - the gamemasters'  page has a Jumbotron featuring new resources on offer.